Objective transdiciplinary analyses of the "conspiracy theory meme" by independent academic experts with integrity.

-What follows is statement by Dr. Germann which briefly outlines various motivational factors which provided impetus for the creation of this project.
+What follows is a synopsis by Dr. Germann which briefly outlines various motivational factors which provided impetus for the creation of this project.

 From a cognitive psychology perspective I reached the conclusion that “belief bias” (i.e., in conditional syllogistic reasoning), generic dual process accounts of cognition, and various models of selective (limited) attention provide excellent explanatory theoretical frameworks to analyse conspiratorial cognition in a systematic and scientifically valid manner.